jameskychoi/SQL-Hackerrank/Advanced_Select.md

 ```
 *Explanation*

-Explanation

-Values in the tuple $(20,20,23)$
-form an Isosceles triangle, because .
+Values in the tuple $(20,20,23)$ form an Isosceles triangle, because $A \equiv B$.
-Values in the tuple form an Equilateral triangle, because .
-Values in the tuple form a Scalene triangle, because .
+Values in the tuple $(20,20,20)$ form an Equilateral triangle, because .
+Values in the tuple $(20,21,22)$form a Scalene triangle, because .
-Values in the tuple cannot form a triangle because the combined value of sides and is not larger than that of side .
+Values in the tuple $(13,14,30)$ cannot form a triangle because the combined value of sides and is not larger than that of side .
 ### **Solution**
 ```sql
 SELECT